limad/plugins-docs/plugin-helloWatt/en_US/index.md

 ## Plugin configuration

-The plugin **helloWatt Gazpar** does not require any specific configuration and should only be activated after installation.
+The plugin **helloWatt** does not require any specific configuration and should only be activated after installation.

 Two options are available in the plugin's configuration to manage behavior when a captcha is detected at connection time:
 - Add an entry in the message center (checked by default)